Website Performance Metrics Explained

 By now, you should need no convincing that website speed is crucial for your online business.
 That’s because website performance has an impact on your brand reputation, SEO rankings and conversion rates.
 Here are the main reasons how and why this happens:

-Brand reputation 👍
+Brand Reputation 👍

-The slower your website, the more likely it is for your visitors to leave and be less likely to return ever.
+Indeed, the slower your website, the more likely it is for your visitors to leave and be less likely to return ever.
 If they don’t find what they’re looking for quickly, they won’t interact with your site, as they would consider it inaccessible and unreliable.

-SEO rankings 📈
+SEO Rankings 📈

 Google and search engines in general aim to provide web users with the best possible user experience.
 Website speed is an official and important ranking factor in Google’s algorithm, in addition to being a crucial part of your website’s UX.
 If your website is slow, this will definitely affect your SEO rankings, it will hurt your site visibility among users, and eventually you’ll start losing traffic to your website.

-Conversion rates 🛒
+Conversion Rates 🛒

 You can test your website speed with different free online tools.
 Some of the most popular ones include Pingdom, Google PageSpeed Insights, GTMetrix, webpagetest.org, and others.
 All you need to do is go to one of these tools, paste your website/webpage URL, and start the test.
 It will take only a few seconds for the tool to show you the results.